-- student finds a faculty member who will serve as a mentor on the project
+- Student finds a faculty member who will serve as an advisor for the project.

-- student enrolls in PSYC 4380 Independent Readings and develops a research proposal
+- Student enrolls in PSYC 4380 Independent Readings (optional) and develops a research proposal.

-- student enrolls in PSYC 4382 Independent Research and conducts the study
+- Student enrolls in PSYC 4382 Independent Research (optional) and conducts the study.

 Contact Dr. Jennifer Brinegar or Dr. Paul Nail for more information.